 There is a policy in place and the trustees will review the reserve levels of each academy annually.
-Our plan it to have 4% of SRATs GAG funding in reserve, we are taking 4 yrs. to build up the reserves and we are in Year 2.
+Our plan it to have 4% of Steel River Academy Trust's GAG funding in reserve, we are taking 4 yrs. to build up the reserves and we are in Year 3.